Content note: Several references to rape and sexual violence.

 The documentary has garnered attention for its interview with one of Jyoti Singh’s rapists — Mukesh Singh — who shows no apparent remorse for the brutal crime and goes on to say that women are more responsible for rape than men.
 Families of the other three men who have been convicted for the gang rape and murder of Jyoti Singh were also interviewed.
 Unfortunately, the interviews with Jyoti’s parents haven’t managed to make headlines even though they completely deserve to.
 This is, however, down to the media coverage of the documentary rather than the documentary itself.
 For me, where India’s Daughter fails is in challenging the age old narrative of the good poor vs bad poor…

 Scene of a candlelight vigil at dusk, with a mixed gender group of around 20 people in the discernible area and a glade of trees behind them.
 There are two fully visible placards (left to right): one is yellow with ‘Justice’ in maroon letters and the other is white with ‘FREE ME’ in black capital letters, with those two words separated by the female symbol in red.
 A black barrier in front of the people bears the words “India’s Daughter… WHY?” in grey/white.
-From BBC site, shared under fair dealing.
+From the BBC website.